TOOP4EU/toop-commons/README.md

 This folder contains the configuration of the Playground TOOP SMP - see http://smp.acc.exchange.toop.eu Put all files "as-is" inside the `WEB-INF/classes` folder of the deployment.
 Requires at least phoss SMP 5.0.5.
+We recommend the latest phoss SMP version.